shiimu/NormalizationHelper/README.md

 # NormalizationHelper
 Gui wrapper for ffmpeg tools i often use.
+Helps with normalization.
+Aimed at a/v files

-converts compatible files into .mkv enable/disable video codec, audio codec and logging. take screen captures
+Converts ffmpeg compatible files into .mkv format enable/disable video codec, audio codec and logging. take screen captures